mahyarmirrashed/bot-kaomoji/README.md

 # Kaomoji Discord Bot `\(^ヮ^)/`

 This bot is created using TypeScript and Discord.js.
-It was originally meant for the University of Manitoba chapter of IEEE Discord Server as a test project for the new slash commands feature.
+It was originally meant for the University of Manitoba chapter of IEEE Discord server as a test project for the new slash commands feature.
 It was developed by Mahyar Mirrashed (Chair 2021-2022) as part of his incoming role during the summer.

 ## Generating new Kaomoji Data